 - Family history of heart disease

 - You smoke

 One whole egg contains between 213 - 220 mg of cholesterol.
 The fat, cholesterol, and most of the vitamins and minerals are found in the yolk.
-By the way, the saturated fat content of an egg is less than 2 grams, which is low.
-If you are in good health and know that your total blood cholesterol is below 200 mg, it is probably okay to have one whole egg a day if you limit other sources of cholesterol.
-The American Heart Association recommends 3 - 4 egg yolks per week for healthy individuals, probably because they expect that people will eat other foods that have cholesterol — these include all other animal-based products, some containing more cholesterol than others.
+By the way, the saturated fat content of an egg is less than two grams, which is low.
+If you're in good health and know that your total blood cholesterol is below 200 mg, it is probably okay to have one whole egg a day if you limit other sources of cholesterol.
+The American Heart Association recommends three to four egg yolks per week for healthy individuals, probably because they expect that people will eat other foods that have cholesterol — these include all other animal-based products, some containing more cholesterol than others.
 To give you an idea:

 If you're eating eggs and other high cholesterol foods often, it would be wise to have your blood cholesterol levels checked regularly to be sure that they don't suddenly rise.

 Whipping up omelets using one whole egg and two or more egg whites is a good idea.
 This will give you a nice, fluffy dish with flavor, too.
 If you're looking for other low-cost nutritious foods, try preparing simple bean dishes.
 Since the fiber in beans helps to lower blood cholesterol levels, this could be a healthy alternative for egg-less times.